dokterdok/Continuity-Activation-Tool/README.md

 -r               uninstall Continuity mods by directly using OS X recovery disk files -z               uninstall Continuity mods
 ```
+### Troubleshooting

+If you run into issues:

+1. Make sure you understand the known limitations by reading the sections above carefully
+2. Go through the official Continuity [troubleshooting steps](http://support.apple.com/kb/TS5458)
+3. Search for similar issues in the [issues section](https://github.com/dokterdok/Continuity-Activation-Tool/issues?q=is%3Aissue) or on [forums](http://forums.macrumors.com/showpost.php?p=20124161), a solution to your problem might exist already
+4. Create a [new issue](https://github.com/dokterdok/Continuity-Activation-Tool/issues/new) and include a description of the problem, the steps to reproduce it, and a System Diagnostic copy/paste from the latest version of the tool.

+Developers are more than welcome to contribute with bug fixes or improvements.
+In that case please upload changes to the [beta branch](https://github.com/dokterdok/Continuity-Activation-Tool/tree/beta).

 ### Sources
 * [Get help using Continuity with iOS 8 and OS X (Apple Support KB)](http://support.apple.com/kb/TS5458)